 By way of a current event-styled illustration, it hasn’t escaped my attention that the anti-CRT crowd is hell bent (literally, I’m afraid) on defending the epistemological holy of holies of modernism.
 The syncretism of Christian imagery, concepts, and practices with modernism is almost complete, if not completed already in some communities.
 This raises the question: which of the two ontic realities is white evangelicalism moving?
 That’s a frightening question, but one that we – you and me – need to interact with.

-This isn’t to say that CRT is correct.
-It’s to say that the criticisms of CRT are most often rooted in the defense of a anthropocentric hubristic epistemology and not in Kingdom ethics.
+This isn’t to say that CRT is correct (and it’s not to say that it isn’t correct, to be clear, which is kind of the point).
+It’s to say that the criticisms of CRT are most often rooted in the defense of an anthropocentric hubristic epistemology and not in Kingdom ethics.
 This failure is encouraged by the Christian worldview cottage industry, even as some of the best and brightest Christian philosophers and thought leaders wring their hands in dismay at what they have (apparently unwittingly) wrought.